alexleonova/portfolio/src/work/website-redesign-for-international-shipping-company-cargoloop.md

 moreProjects:
   - fintech-website-design-for-gainsgurus
   - industry-page-design-for-cogniac-corporation
-  - social-media-banners-for-nike-us-sports-camps
+  - illustrations-and-icons-for-tech-platform-creators-legal
 seo:
-  title: Website redesign for international shipping company CargoLoop
+  title: "CargoLoop: Website Redesign for International Shipping Company"
   description: Redesign of the client's website with a focus on video content and
     impressive visuals.
 og: